Relintai/tile_map_backport/README.md

 Godot 4.0's TileMap backported to 3.x as an engine module, with (eventually) a few smaller features added.

+The tilemap classes will be prefixed with R, so it compiles cleanly with the built in TileMap class.

 # Building

 1. Get the source code for the engine.